cachrisman/salesforce-node-client/README.md

 ### Declaring your application in Salesforce

-Before being able to interact with Force.com with your application, you will have to declare it as a connected application:
+Before being able to interact with the Salesforce Platform with your application, you will have to declare it as a connected application:

 1. Log in your Salesforce administrator account
 2. Access Setup